 Interior design changes can go a long way with changing the feel of the inside of the house.
 Simple things can make a huge change in your entire home or even one room.
 Choosing to change up the interior design is cost effective, won’t break the bank and is something that can be done over time.
 Consider a few pointers when it comes to changing your interior design during home renovation in winter time.
 Have a plan before you start the process of changing your interior design on your home.
 Having a plan will help keep everything flowing especially from room to room, and keep it from becoming a jumbled cluttered mess which is the opposite of what you want.
 It seems as though every time you turn around there are new things to add to your home, new designs and new trends.
 This is great, except it can get pricey quick.
 Save yourself time, hassle and money by sticking to trending accessories that can be changed out, interchanged or even tossed for new ones.
 Don’t go crazy throwing all of your old stuff out and getting all new stuff.
 Consider what things that are old that you want to keep and work around those.
 While you don’t have to keep everything, you will want to keep some things that say something about your personality, your style and your space.

 Choosing new furniture can make an old room feel new again.
 Whether you choose to buy all new furniture or just a few pieces to add to your current collection you can make a big difference.
 Larger things like couches, love seats and chairs are obvious things that can make a big difference, but don’t forget about the smaller things that go along with changing the look of your furniture.
 Consider different throw pillows for your couches.
 Choose a rug that matches these and that draws attention when others walk into the room.
 Consider getting some small pieces to set on end tables and shelves which compliment the throw pillows.
 Small changes can go a long way to make a huge difference.
 Not only is changing the furniture a good place to start, but changing accent pieces in the room that you are remodeling can make it look like an entirely new area to your family, friends and guests.
-If your looking to update your space consider simple things like new fabric on larger items like couches and love seats.
+If you’re looking to update your space consider simple things like new fabric on larger items like couches and love seats.
 If you are looking to replace them completely then choose items that you can enjoy for years to come no matter what other changes you choose to make.
 Choosing larger furniture that you can work around will give you endless possibilities when it comes to redecorating.

 Fine art is an excellent way to bring some subtle change to a room in your home.
 Consider larger pieces to draw attention in larger rooms, and consider smaller pieces to accent existing furniture already in your home.
 Things like rugs and curtains are great things to match fine art in your home.
 Subtle pops of color can transform the way a room looks.
 If not much light gets in consider lighter curtains to allow more natural light into the room.
 If you are choosing a larger piece of fine art make sure to allow enough space on the wall so that it draws attention rather than making it look cluttered.
 Consider how much natural light will hit the fine art you hang.
 You don’t want your fine piece to get sun damage from the sunlight, so consider where you decide to place it carefully.
 Consider different focal points for different rooms.
 Some rooms you want to have a higher focal point, while others you will want to have a lower focal point to draw attention elsewhere.
 On walls where you are using smaller pieces of fine art, don’t stop with one.
 Choose multiple pieces of fine art for one wall is an easy way to express yourself within a room.
 Consider choosing pieces painted by one artist, or pieces that share the same style.
 Don’t forget that fine art doesn’t just have to be canvas pieces either.
 You can choose from canvas prints or frames to display your fine art.
 If you choose frames use these to not only complement the piece that you choose to hang, but to also express your style and compliment the accessories within the room.
 A little careful planning can help completely tie everything within one room together.